-Sure.
-We see moves.
-Come on.
+I could probably do a bit more.

+Show us your moves, come on, Matt.

 Thank you.
-And then going the other way?
-Yeah.
+And then going the other way.
 And we might notice that one way is really difficult.
-And one way is, is more, more comfortable.
-And then again, similarly from here, just moving forward and back.
-Inhaling forward and exhaling back and you can decide how far back you want to go.
+And one way is more comfortable.
+And then again, similarly, from here, just moving forward and back, inhaling forward, and exhaling back, and you can decide how far back you want to go.
 What does it feel like?
 Do you feel a stretch in your back?

-Yeah. feel a lot more cool.
+I feel a lot in my core.

 Yeah.
 In a good way.

 Yeah.
-Is that back?
-Fair enough?
-Or what does it feel like?
-How far back?
-Do you want to go?
+Is that back far enough?

+What does it feel like?
+How far back do you want to go?

+Probably that far.

+Yeah, and can you think about keeping your head in line with your spine, so actually lowering so the back of the neck is nice and long?
 Yeah.
-And can you think about keeping your head in line with your spine.
-So actually lowering so the back of the neck is nice and long.
-Yeah.
 So again, really simple exercises, we don't have to take a lot of weight on the hands.
-You could even do this just in standing, right?
-If someone doesn't want to be down, but they can do it, people can do embed.
+You could even do this just in standing, right.
+If someone doesn't want to be down, but they can do it, people can do it in bed.
 So lots of very simple things to do here without any weight bearing.
 Okay, thank you.
+Could you then, let's sit down.
+If you sit on the plinth, can I show everyone some breathing things?

+Of course.

-Could you then let's sit down.
-If you sit on the plant, can I show you tell everyone some breathing thing?
-So the breathing is where you start really to have fun with the prana?
-Or the energy, right?
-And that pronoun, Maya Kosha.
-Do you remember the energetic level that then lives next to the constitute the emotional body.
-So these breathing techniques, and I think I don't remember that I got the name wrong by calling pranayama pranayama is breast control.
-And prana.
-Maya is the kosher, but it's energetic one.
+So the breathing is where you start really to have fun with the prana, or the energy.
+And that pranamaya kosha.
+Do you remember the energetic level that then lies next to the emotional body.
+So these breathing techniques, and I think, I don't know...

+I remember that one because I got the name wrong.
+I called it pranayama.

+Pranayama is breath control.
+And pranamaya is the kosha, but it's the energetic one.
 Okay.
-So we've got techniques that fire things up, and then some of the pictures that we can show later on.
-But that might be where you pump the belly?
-Or we could do lion breath.
-Do we feel like being silly, can I come?
-I'm gonna come to it next to Matt, because I feel a bit dramatic.
-For both of you to be seen.
+So we've got techniques that fire things up, and there are some of the pictures that we can show later on.
+But that might be where you pump the belly, or we could do lion breath.
+Do we feel like being silly, I'm going to come do it next to Matt. because I feel a bit bad.

+I'm very happy for both of you to be silly.

 I feel bad that Matt's doing it on his own.
-And this is where we're going to inhale through the nostrils.
-And then we're going to exhale by sticking the tongue out.
-Oh, no. It's probably not very COVID safe.
+And this is where we're going to inhale through the nostrils and then we're going to exhale by sticking the tongue out.
+It's probably not very COVID safe.
 That's certainly true.

-We're breathing is only the cameraman, he's gonna get the benefits of this.
+It's only the cameraman, who's going to get the benefits of it.
+I hope we're going to get a still of this.

-So this is how we're gonna get still.
-It's called a lion bro.
-Called a lion breath.
-Right?
-So we're going to roar.
-Okay, why would you do it to build heat, and to build fire is supposed to be really good for the platysma.
-It's supposed to give you to stop you having a double chin.
+It's called a lion breath, right.
+So we're going to rawr, okay, why would you do it, to build heat and to build fire is supposed to be really good for the platysma.
+It's supposed to stop you having a double chin.
 So who knows whether that's working for me.
-And it's also if we're thinking about respiratory and lung health, right, it's really going to power out that, push that diaphragm up.
+And it's also, if we're thinking about respiratory and lung health, right?
+It's really aimed to power out that, push that diaphragm up.
 Okay.
 So we're going to inhale.
-And then we're going to exhale, stick your tongue out and puff your chest, what could come back up.
-Maybe just chill.
+And then we're going to exhale, stick your tongue out and puff your chest, good.
+Inhale, come back up.
 And you can keep doing it.
-And then if you wanted to add the brain function in, you're supposed to look here, your third eye as you do it.
+And then if you wanted to, add the brain function in, you're supposed to look here at your third eye as you do it.